learnable/phpepl/README.md

 * Mac: [MAMP](http://www.mamp.info/en/index.html)
 * Windows: [WAMP](http://www.wampserver.com/en/)

+### Composer install

+    cd phpepl
+    php composer.phar install

-You can then point your apache server to serve files from the `/phpepl` root folder
+You can then point your apache server to serve files from the `/phpepl/public` root folder

-* Namely, you should be able to visit the app (`/phpepl/index.html`) from `http://localhost` (include a custom port if necessary)
+* Namely, you should be able to visit the app (`/phpepl/public/index.html`) from `http://localhost` (include a custom port if necessary)

 The app will automatically disable the sandbox and give you free reign over the REPL to execute any commands.